Faculty Semester Information

 Technology Training

 CCP uses a variety of instructional technology including a learning management system, video conferencing software, and video storage/management tools.
 Training is provided both as regularly scheduled workshops and 1:1 training.
 Check the Academic Technology website for information on Professional Development workshops online, in person, and to find resources and video guides.
-You can also contact Academic Technology at to request assistance and schedule training opportunities for many technology tools, including Kaltura, ClearTouch, Zoom and Canvas.
+You can also contact Academic Technology at to request assistance and schedule training opportunities for many technology tools, including Kaltura, ClearTouch, Turnitin, Zoom and Canvas.

 Academic Technologies can also assist in selecting the best technology tools for your course and with piloting more innovative technology strategies in your classroom.